rezaBarzgar/Assignment1-COMP-8730/README.md

 spelling exists in the K least distant words which are retrieved from the dictionary.
 The output of this assignment is the average occurrence of the correct word in the set of the top K least distant words.

 ### setup
-After cloning the ripository, run the following command for set up rhe environment.
+After cloning the ripository, run the following command for setting up the environment.

 `pip install -r requirements.txt`